-The 2013 Federal and State Legislative Platform was adopted by the City Council in February 2013.
+The 2016 Legislative Platform was adopted by the City Council in December 2015.
 Using the legislative platform as a guide, the City Council Legislative Subcommittee is able to make recommendations in support of or opposition to many bills.
 The platform, along with recommendations by the subcommittee, establishes a reference for the City's elected representatives during legislative sessions in Sacramento and Washington D.C. to support testifying in related committee hearings and communicating with legislative representatives.

 In early 2011, the Governor signed significant legislation with the intent to reduce the state’s historically overcrowded prison system and associated costs.
 AB 109 established the 2011 Public Safety Realignment plan, and several budget related trailer bills provided the funding streams.
 Realignment is intended to allow the state to comply with a federal court order to reduce the state’s prison population by more than 30,000 inmates.
 However, the impact on cities and counties is still unknown.

 Our Police Department and the majority of municipal police agencies in the state believed that a new strategy was needed to address the issues of prison overcrowding and recidivism.
 In accordance with AB 109, the Community Corrections Partnership (CCP) was established and in November 2011, a realignment implementation plan was adopted by the County Board of Supervisors.
 The CCP meets regularly and is in the process of executing the realignment plan for Solano County.